harness-community/cd-pipeline-sample/docs/delegates/Delegate.md

 # Harness Delegate

 Our delegate serves two purposes.
-First, to provide a secure communication link between **Harness** and your **computer environment**.
+First, to provide a secure communication link between **Harness** and your **GKE Cluster**.
 Additionally, it allows Harness to delegate CI/CD tasks to your compute environment.
 Yeah, it’s why we named it the **delegate**. #NamingThingsIsHard.

 So, now you need to create a delegate to continue.
 And by create, I mean you need to install the delegate in your compute environment.
 If you’re familiar with the abbreviation k8s, then by all means - install the delegate.